 Registration is the formal process of arranging courses desired by the student into a program of classes and of securing a seat in classes.
 College of the Canyons determines enrollment priority based on Title 5 section 58108.
 Priority will be determined by the following levels:

 Level 1:

-New fully matriculated students and continuing students in good standing who are part of one or more of the following student groups: Veterans, Foster Youth, EOPS, DSPS, or CalWorks.
+New fully matriculated and continuing or returning students in good standing who are part of one or more of the following student groups: Veterans, Foster Youth, EOPS, DSPS, or CalWorks.

 Level 2: